Ashwin4223/PhishingDB/README.md

 ## 🧪 Dataset

 - The project uses a dataset of legitimate and phishing URLs with labeled features.
-- You can find the dataset used in `output.csv`.
+- You can find the dataset used in `dataset.csv`.

 ---